tigera-solutions/fortinet-enablement/modules/setting-up-aws.md

     worker-1-ip = 10.99.2.X
     worker-2-ip = 10.99.2.X
     ```

+    Note the output information as you will use it in following modules.

 4. You should now be able to SSH into the `master` VM using its public IP.